 Let’s stick with novels in which trains play a key role for the last link in my chain.
 I could easily have chosen Anna Karenina or Murder on the Orient Express, but I’m going with.
 Emile Zola’s La Bête Humaine.
 (The Human Beast).
 This contains a brilliant realisation of the world of railways and railwaymen, with a high octane scene involving a runaway train.
 But it’s also a novel which depicts uncontrollable passion, leading to murderous intentions, – a fitting way I thought to end a chain that began with passion, although one hopes that a bout in the boxing ring doesn’t result in death.

-Just finished reading The Elected Member by Bernice Rubens – the first Booker prize winner on my list.
-This is an author about whom I knew absolutely zero only to discover that she was born in Cardiff which is about 12 miles from my home.
-So a local in a sense and I hadn’t even heard of her… oops.
+This is an author about whom I knew absolutely zero before I picked up the book.
+Then I discovered that she was born in Cardiff which is about 12 miles from my home.
+So a local in a sense and I hadn’t even heard of her.
+Oops.

-It started with a lot of promise – the first scenes of Norman waking up after another tortuous night believing his room is invited by silver fish, were engrossing.
-Even though its some weeks since I read the book I can still picture those shimmering things crawling their way from the skirting board.
+The Elected Member started with a lot of promise.
+The first scenes depict the son of the household, Norman, waking up after another tortuous night.
+He believed his room is invaded by silver fish.
+Even though it’s some weeks since I read the book I can still picture those shimmering things crawling their way from the skirting board.

-But the ending was disappointing – just too neatly wrapped up in some cathartic coming together of the remaining family members united at the deathbed of the patriarch and (we are led to imagine); with Norman cleansed.
+But the ending was disappointing.
+It was just too neatly wrapped up in some cathartic coming together of the remaining family members united at the deathbed of the patriarch and (we are led to imagine); with Norman cleansed.
 Hmm…